 We've developed Circle to track Internet traffic from your family member's device and show you what they're up to and when.
 Whenever a device is on the Internet, it's sending traffic back and forth with a web server.
 Circle tracks that traffic and measures it over a period of time.
 When a certain level of traffic is reached, Circle notes that in the correct profile under a chronological list in History, and categorized by type of traffic in Usage.

-We customize major platforms to make sure we're tracking them accurately, but occasionally we catch background usage.
+We customize major apps to make sure we're tracking them accurately, but occasionally we catch background usage.
 This is traffic to the Internet caused by a website or app on your device, that happens automatically, even when your device isn't actually being used by a family member.
 An example might help: "I know little Johnny was in bed last night and I had his phone in my room, but it says he was using Snapchat all night!"
 This type of background usage can add up and be a little worrisome or mess with the Time Limits you've setup.

 Common background traffic